ChameleonCloud/docs/source/technical/experiments/packaging_artifacts.rst

 .. _trovi-roles:

-Assigning Roles to Other Users
+Assigning roles to other users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. figure:: sharing_edit_roles.png
    :alt: Screenshot of the artifact role menu